holy-angel-university/datastalgo/activities/11_restful_api/readme.md

 ## Instructions

 1. You only have two (2) hours to complete the task.
 2. Each group consist only 2 members.
-Each group will present their work to the class.
+Each group will present their work.
 3. Commit your work to your GitHub repository, publicly.
 4. Submit your repository link to this **[link](https://docs.google.com/spreadsheets/d/1ctOYIgukdJZTlD2uVBPJ5FRpk5KxfqoZlptOrThXNyk/edit?usp=sharing)** once you're done.